Song of Myself

 "Song of Myself" is a poem by Walt Whitman (1819–1892) that is included in his work Leaves of Grass.
-It has been credited as "representing the core of Whitman's poetic vision."
+It has been credited as "representing the core of Whitman's poetic mission" and has been called Whitman's "greatest poem".

 Publication history

 The poem was first published without sections as the first of twelve untitled poems in the first (1855) edition of Leaves of Grass.
 The first edition was published by Whitman at his own expense.

 In the second (1856) edition, Whitman used the title "Poem of Walt Whitman, an American," which was shortened to "Walt Whitman" for the third (1860) edition.

 The poem was divided into fifty-two numbered sections for the fourth (1867) edition and finally took on the title "Song of Myself" in the last edition (1891–2).
 The number of sections is generally thought to mirror the number of weeks in the year.

+Walt Whitman: Complete Poetry and Collected Prose (The Library of America, 1982), contains the 1855 edition and the 1891-92 edition.

 Reception

 Following its 1855 publication, "Song of Myself" was immediately singled out by critics and readers for particular attention, and the work remains among the most acclaimed and influential in American poetry.
-In 2011, writer and academic Jay Parini named it the greatest American poem ever written.
+Jay Parini named it the greatest American poem ever written, as did Mark Edmundson.

 In 1855, the Christian Spiritualist gave a long, glowing review of "Song of Myself", praising Whitman for representing "a new poetic mediumship," which through active imagination sensed the "influx of spirit and the divine breath."
-Ralph Waldo Emerson also wrote a letter to Whitman, praising his work for its "wit and wisdom".
+Ralph Waldo Emerson wrote a letter to Whitman, praising the 1855 edition of Leaves of Grass as "the most extraordinary piece of wit and wisdom that America has yet contributed".

 Public acceptance was slow in coming, however.
 Social conservatives denounced the poem as flouting accepted norms of morality due to its blatant depictions of human sexuality.
 In 1882, Boston's district attorney threatened action against Leaves of Grass for violating the state's obscenity laws and demanded that changes be made to several passages from "Song of Myself".

 Literary style

 The poem is written in Whitman's signature free verse style.
-Whitman, who praises words "as simple as grass" (section 39) forgoes standard verse and stanza patterns in favor of a simple, legible style that can appeal to a mass audience.
+Whitman, who praises words "simple as grass" (section 39) forgoes standard verse and stanza patterns in favor of a simple, legible style that can appeal to a mass audience.

 Critics have noted a strong Transcendentalist influence on the poem.
-In section 32, for instance, Whitman expresses a desire to "live amongst the animals" and to find divinity in the insects.
+In section 32, for instance, Whitman writes, "I think I could turn and live with animals".